zefoy/ngx-perfect-scrollbar/README.md

 scrollToElement(qs, offset?, speed?)   // Animate scroll to element matching query selectors.
 ```

 Above functions can be accessed through the directive reference (available as directiveRef in the component).
+Position and offset needs to be given in pixels and speed in milliseconds.